-Thunder Falls resides in the Mount Robson Provincial Park in the province of British Columbia.
-It is adminstered by BC Parks.
+Thunder Falls resides in the Mount Robson Provincial Park near Tete Jaune Cache in the province of British Columbia, Canada.
+It is administered by BC Parks.
 For information or inquiries as well as current conditions, visit their website.

 The viewpoint for the Thunder Falls is roughly 60km west of Jasper along Hwy 16 right across from Moose Lake.

 Or, it’s 25km east of the Overlander Falls car park.